jhudson8/backbone-xhr-events/README.md

 backbone-async-event
 ====================

-***Problem:*** There is no way to tell if a model or collection is currently perform an ajax operation.
+***Problem:*** There is no way to tell if a model or collection is currently performing an ajax operation.
 And, depending on the operation, there is no way to tell when that operation has been completed.

 ***Solution:*** Trigger an event on the model or collection to indicate that ajax activity has begun.
-Provide as a parameter to this event a Backbone.Events object so that the lifecycie of that specific ajax request can be monitored.
+Provide as a parameter to this event a Backbone.Events object so that the lifecycle of that specific ajax request can be monitored.

 Installation
 ------------